Captain Olena Fergurson, U.S. Army (Retired) – Service, Sacrifice, and Resilience

 After her assignment in Puerto Rico, Olena went off active duty and returned to Cleveland.
 To maintain her reserve affiliation, she drilled with the 785th Military Police Battalion in Fraser, Michigan, and promoted to captain (O-3) shortly after beginning her assignment as the unit’s Medical Service Corps Officer.
 At the same time, the U.S. was engaged in wars in both Afghanistan and Iraq and needed officers to support the war efforts.
 As a result, in 2006, Olena again received active duty orders for duty at Womack Army Medical Center at Fort Bragg.
 She was subsequently considered for deployment with a civil affairs and psychological operations command (CAPOC) unit in either Iraq or Afghanistan, but AMEDD would not allow her to leave her current assignment.
 Accordingly, she continued to work at Womack Army Medical Center, including teaching and certifying combat life saver skills to 1600 troops preparing to deploy to Iraq.
 She remained at Fort Bragg until her active duty period ended in 2007.

 After her assignment at Womack, Olena heard the Army Materiel Command at Fort Belvoir, Virginia, needed officers for work in Iraq.
 Olena volunteered and her request was approved.
-She reported to Fort Belvoir on January 2, 2008, and prepared to deploy for a year as an individual augmentee (IA), which meant she would deploy as an individual for a specific job in Iraq rather than deploy as part of an intact unit.
-After about a month of training for her new job as a Logistics Support Officer (LSO), she boarded a flight to Ali Al Salem Air Base and Camp Buehring in northwestern Kuwait where she completed in-processing.
+She reported to Fort Belvoir on January 2, 2008, and prepared to deploy for a year as an individual mobilization augmentee (IMA), which meant she would deploy as an individual for a specific job in Iraq rather than deploy as part of an intact unit.
+After about a month of training for her new job as a logistics support officer (LSO), she boarded a flight to Ali Al Salem Air Base and Camp Buehring in northwestern Kuwait where she completed in-processing.
 Then she flew on a C-130 transport plane from Ali Al Salem to Baghdad in Iraq, where she worked at Camp Slayer.

 Olena’s responsibilities at Camp Slayer were significant.
 As an LSO, she was responsible for making sure the combatant commanders had everything they needed to support their troops.
 To do this, she prepared statements of work for contractors like Kellogg, Brown & Root so they could fulfill the combatant commanders’ requirements.
 Examples of projects she worked on included constructing dining hall facilities, expanding containerized housing units, and arranging major repairs to shower facilities.
 Many of the items involved significant quality of life issues for the troops, who were conducting their missions in the harsh Iraqi desert environment.